AI Governance Institute logo

 The institutional and regulatory framework establishing the European AI Office as the central EU body responsible for supervising general-purpose AI models, enforcing the EU AI Act at the supranational level, and coordinating AI governance across EU member states.

-EU Code of Practice on Marking and Labelling of AI-Generated Content
+Code of Practice on Transparency of AI-Generated Content

 EU Cyber Resilience Act